runtimeverification/iele-semantics/iele.md

 -   `#end` is used to indicate the (non-exceptional) end of execution.
 -   `#exception` is used to indicate exceptional states (it consumes any operations to be performed after it).
+-   `#revert` is used to indicate the contract terminated with the REVERT instruction (exceptional return with error message, refunding gas).

 ```{.k .uiuck .rvk}
     syntax KItem ::= Exception